Eli-Murphy/Battleship/README.md

 <a href="https://stackoverflow.com/users/14735733/eli-murphy">
   <img src="https://stackoverflow.com/users/flair/14735733.png?theme=dark" width="208" height="58" alt="profile for Eli Murphy at Stack Overflow, Q&amp;A for professional and enthusiast programmers" title="profile for Eli Murphy at Stack Overflow, Q&amp;A for professional and enthusiast programmers">
 </a>

+## Copyright

+Copyright (c) 2022 Elijah A. Murphy
+Distributed under the terms of the MIT License.
+SPDX-License-Identifier: MIT
+This code is part of the Battleship project (https://github.com/Eli-Murphy/Battleship)